Where in Gaza is al-Ahli Arab Hospital hit amid war with Israel?

 An explosion hit a hospital at Gaza city, killing at least 500 people and sparking international condemnations.

-A massive blast at al-Ahli Arab Hospital in Gaza killed at least 500 Palestinians, triggering global outrage at the slaughter of people, many of whom were taking shelter from nearly two weeks of relentless Israeli bombing of the besieged enclave.
+A massive blast at al-Ahli Arab Hospital in Gaza killed nearly 500 Palestinians, triggering global outrage at the slaughter of people, many of whom were taking shelter from nearly two weeks of relentless Israeli bombing of the besieged enclave.

 Palestinian officials have accused Israel of bombing the hospital while Tel Aviv has blamed Gaza-based armed groups for the horrific explosion that has clouded US President Joe Biden’s diplomatic mission to the Middle East.
 Palestinian armed groups have denied any role.